Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Introduction

-Nowadays, it is recognized that SABS have deep physical meanings from the aspects of topology and symmetry in condensed matter physics \cite{tanaka12}.
-It is known that the SABS is protected by the topological invariant defined in the bulk Hamiltonian \cite{RH02,SRFL08,STYY11,tanaka12,SatoFujimoto2016,SatoAndo2017}.
-Thus, unconventional superconductors hosting nodes can be classified as topological superconductors \cite{Sato06,STYY11,Kobayashi2014}.
-Besides this property, the SABS has a significant meaning from the aspect of the symmetry of Cooper pairs.
-Even if the symmetry of the bulk superconductor has a standard even-frequency pairing, $i.e$., spin-singlet even-parity or spin-triplet odd-parity \cite{Berezinskii,tanaka12,Linder2017}, the breaking of translational invariance induces an odd-frequency pairing, $i.e$., spin-singlet odd-parity or spin-triplet even-parity, due to the mixing of parity \cite{odd3,Eschrig2007,odd3b}.
-Thus, the SABS always accompanies an odd-frequency pairing due to the breaking of translational invariance in the superconductor \cite{odd3,Eschrig2007,odd3b}.
-If the symmetry of the bulk superconductor is a spin-singlet $d_{xy}$-wave, the resulting SABS has an odd-frequency spin-singlet odd-parity (OSO) pairing component \cite{odd3,odd3b}.
-On the other hand, if the symmetry of the bulk superconductor is a spin-triplet $p$-wave, the resulting SABS exhibits an odd-frequency spin-triplet even-parity (OTE) pairing symmetry \cite{odd1,odd3,odd3b}.
-In the latter case, if the superconductor is contacted by a diffusive normal metal (DN), the OTE pairing can penetrate into the DN \cite{odd1}, as it has an $s$-wave component, which is robust against impurity scattering.
-The resulting local density of states (LDOS) in the DN has a zero-energy peak \cite{Proximityp,Proximityp2,Proximityp3,odd1} in contrast to the conventional proximity effect, where the LDOS has a gap-like structure around zero energy \cite{Golubov88}.
-This unusual condition is known as anomalous proximity effect \cite{Proximityp,Proximityp2,Proximityp3,Ikegaya2016}.
-The anomalous proximity effect can occur in a DN/noncentrosymmetric superconductor junction when the spin-triplet pair potential is dominant \cite{Annuziata}.
+In the latter case, if the superconductor is contacted by a diffusive normal metal (DN), the OTE pairing can penetrate into the DN~\cite{odd1}, as it has an $s$-wave component, which is robust against impurity scattering.
+The resulting local density of states (LDOS) in the DN has a zero-energy peak (ZEP)~\cite{Proximityp,Proximityp2,Proximityp3,odd1,Tshape} in contrast to the conventional proximity effect, where the LDOS has a gap-like structure around zero-energy ~\cite{Golubov88}.
+This unusual condition is known as an anomalous proximity effect ~\cite{Proximityp,Proximityp2,Proximityp3,Ikegaya2016}.
+The anomalous proximity effect can occur in a DN/noncentrosymmetric superconductor junction when the spin-triplet pair potential is dominant~\cite{Annuziata}.